Install the project dependencies.

 Fetch: Then we download all the dependencies if needed, and make sure that they're all stored within our cache (check the value of

-yarn configto see where are stored the cache files).
+yarn configto see where the cache files are stored).

-Link: Then we send the dependency tree information to internal plugins tasked from writing them on the disk in some form (for example by generating the .pnp.cjs file you might know).
+Link: Then we send the dependency tree information to internal plugins tasked with writing them on the disk in some form (for example by generating the .pnp.cjs file you might know).

 Note that running this command is not part of the recommended workflow.
 Yarn supports zero-installs, which means that as long as you store your cache and your .pnp.cjs file inside your repository, everything will work without requiring any install right after cloning your repository or switching branches.

 --immutable option is set (defaults to true on CI), Yarn will abort

 with an error exit code if the lockfile was to be modified (other paths can be